Parking Policies

 4. Any vehicle parked on campus shall be parked at the risk of the owner/operator.
 The University assumes no liability.
 Vehicles will park in authorized parking spaces only.

-1. The Vehicle Registrar for students is located at the Department of University Safety.
-For the convenience of our students, a registrar's representative is available in the Study Learning Center during orientation week, and after this period, in the Department of University Safety.
+1. The Vehicle Registrar for students is located at the University Police and Public Safety.
+For the convenience of our students, a registrar's representative is available in the Study Learning Center during orientation week, and after this period, in the University Police and Public Safety.

 2. The parking permits issued to students shall be valid for parking in student parking areas only.
 Certain areas are subject to restriction where posted.

-b.
-Physically handicapped students or students with special problems may apply for special parking privileges at the Department of University Safety or the vehicle registrar during the initial registration period.
+4. Physically handicapped students or students with special problems may apply for special parking privileges with the University Police and Public Safety or the vehicle registrar during the initial registration period.

-a.
-Vehicles must be registered with the Department of University Safety at no charge
+8. Vehicles must be registered with the University Police and Public Safety at no charge.

 1. Any vehicle shall be considered parked if it is STOPPED OR STANDING in a NO PARKING ZONE or RESTRICTED ZONE.